BogdanSukonnov/docx-template-filler/README.md

 ## Settings

 Default port is 38038.
-You can change port in application.yaml.
+You can change port in application.yaml or with env variable `quarkus.http.port`

 ## Running the application in dev mode